 How much does a PCR test cost?

-Typically, a PCR test costs between £120 and £200 per person, or more if you require a same-day service from a private clinic.
-Travellers will NOT be able to attain a PCR test via the NHS.
+While the cost of PCR tests are starting to come down, they typically cost between £100 and £200 per person, sometimes more if you require a same-day service from a private clinic.
+Travellers will NOT be able to obtain a PCR test via the NHS.

-There are now numerous providers of PCR-tests for travel across the country and a quick online check via a search engine will bring back a range of options for your area.
+There are now numerous providers of PCR-tests for travel across the country and a quick online check via a search engine will bring back a range of options.
 There are two main methods of obtaining a test:

 - the first is a ‘test at home’ option where a kit is sent to you from the provider that allows you to take a sample at home which is then posted to a laboratory for analysis; results are returned to you via email or an app - usually within 24-48 hours of receipt by the lab